AvolitesLtd/TitanManual/docs/remote-control/operating-the-remote.md

 The layout of the screen may vary depending on the screen size of your device.
 On tablets and devices with larger screens, you can see multiple windows at the same time.

+Phones are locked to portrait mode.
+Android tablets will lock to the current orientation of the device when the app is opened. iPads can be rotated while in the app.
+The app will follow the dark/light display mode of the device.

 ## Keypad

-The keypad screen lets you do most common tasks in the way a programmer\'s remote normally works.
+The keypad screen lets you do most common tasks in the way a programmer's remote normally works.
 You can turn on/Locate fixtures and dimmers either individually or together.

 ![Titan Remote Android App with keypad](/docs/images/Remote-Keypad.png)